-There were some heated conflicts over a few issues, though.
+There were some heated conflicts over a few issues,

+though.
 Most notably involving step charts and videos/other media thereof.
 As an example, one member posted a video of the first 15 seconds of a relatively difficult step chart with the message "We worked hard to get this and do not want to share".
 The interpreted message was "We made this to taunt you because you aren't elite like us (or part of our group)" The next day, a full video was posted by a member of a "rival" (for lack of a better word) team with the message "Here is the full video.
-Fk (group/member) and everything they stand for.
+F\\k (group/member) and everything they stand for.
 This information should be public."

-Unlike the Max 2 test location, the DDR Extreme test location was under strict security when it finally did appear.
-T happened to be otally not a leaked photo from the DDR Extreme Test Location version in line that day from the early morning and witnessed first hand a part-time staffer blocking the screen and jumping in front of players trying to block them from taking down notes, recording media and otherwise recording information on the game.
+Unlike the Max 2 test location, the DDR Extreme test location was under strict security when it did finally appear.
+T happened to be in line that day from the early morning and witnessed firsthand a part-time staffer blocking the screen and jumping in front of players trying to block them from taking down notes, recording media and otherwise recording information on the game.
 Additionally, there were threats from the arcade staff to confiscate cameras.
 Of course, song lists and various media were sneaked out which of course enraged this part-time staffer, but fortunately this was the peak of this inter-group rivalry "we-control-the-information" nonsense and the environment for sharing information and media improved from this point, with old rivals even becoming friends in the end.
 (Though in a sense, perhaps they always were)